obokhove/FDnumerics2024/James Baxter Chapman/README.md

 All code, graphs and answers are in Numerics Coursework 1.ipynb, and the code for each question can be run independently.

+Q5:
+[OB: you first have to simply and make calculate |lambda|; calculations incorrect, for a=0 result M&M is not even obtained.
+See also M&M cahpter 4]

 ## Coursework 2 - Finite Volume

 All code, graphs and answers are in Numerics Coursework 2.ipynb, and the code for each question can be run independently.